hasura/graphql-engine/docs/graphql/cloud/projects/environments.rst

 There are various components of Hasura metadata which are dependent on environment variables.
 This allows environment specific runtime without changing the metadata definition.
 If an environment variable is being used by some part of the metadata and isn't available in an environment, the metadata application won't succeed.
-Before applying migrations/metadata, we need to ensure that the configuration is correct.
+Before applying :ref:`migrations/metadata <env_guide_migrations_metadata>` to a new environment, we need to ensure that the configuration is correct.
 Additionally, you can check for the following:

 - The GraphQL endpoint needs to be :ref:`secured <securing_graphql_endpoint>`.
 You will need to add an ``HASURA_GRAPHQL_ADMIN_SECRET`` env var.